dharminnagar/solana-explorer-raycast/README.md

 ![Extension Image](metadata/solana-explorer-landing.png)

 A powerful Raycast extension that brings Solana blockchain exploration directly to your fingertips.
 This extension seamlessly integrates with Raycast to provide instant access to the Solana blockchain, allowing you to search any Solana address to view balances, transactions, and account details.
 Look up transaction details using transaction signatures/hashes and explore block information and contained transactions.
 View comprehensive token data including price, supply, and metadata, as well as access token account information and associated mint addresses.
+Additionally, resolve Solana Name Service (SNS) domains to their corresponding addresses and explore NFT metadata and details.

 The extension supports multiple popular Solana block explorers:
 - Solana Explorer (explorer.solana.com)